fuzzylogicxx/fuzzylogic/posts/observer-apis-in-a-nutshell.md

   - css
 draft: false
 ---
 I’ve played with the various HTML5 Observer APIs (`IntersectionObserver`, `ResizeObserver` and `MutationObserver`) a little over the last few years—for example using `ResizeObserver` in a container query solution for responsive grids.
-However in all honesty their roles, abilities and differences haven’t yet fully _stuck_ in my brain.
+But in all honesty their roles, abilities and differences haven’t yet fully _stuck_ in my brain.
 So I’ve put together a brief explainer for future reference.
 ---

 ## Intersection Observer

-Lets you watch for when an element of your choice intersects with a root element of your choice—typically the viewport—and then lets you handle that intersection event however you want.
+Lets you watch for when an element of your choice intersects with a root element of your choice—typically the viewport—and then take action in response.

 So you might watch for a `div` that’s way down the page entering the viewport as a result of the user scrolling, then act upon that by applying a class which animates that `div`’s opacity from `0` to `1` to make it fade in.